Skip to Content

 Instructions

-• In a large mixing bowl, cream the butter and sugar until light and aerated.
+- In a large mixing bowl, cream 6 oz unsalted butter and 6 oz brown sugar until light and aerated.
 Scrape down the bowl and the beater.
-Add the eggs, two at a time.
+Add 4 large eggs, two at a time.
 Mix until combined then scrape down the bowl and the beater.

 Ice & Decorate the cake (optional)